syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### filterSettings.enableComplexBlankFilter `boolean`
 {:#members:filtersettings-enablecomplexblankfilter}

-Gets or sets the value that indicates whether to enable the enableComplexBlankFilter to perform the filter operation with empty, null and undefined values.
+Enables or disables the ability to filter the columns with empty, null and undefined values.

 #### Default Value